tt-isv-org/scc/article/intro.md

 >**NOTE**: An OpenShift service account is a special type of user account that can be used programmatically without using a regular user’s credentials.

-When the cluster starts a container, it does so in a Linux environment that's configured as described in the pod's security context, and only if the SCC grants the permissions requested in the security context.
+A cluster only starts a container if the SCC grants the permissions requested in the security context.
+When the cluster does start a container, it starts the container in a Linux environment that's configured as described in the pod's security context.

 Now that we know the personas involved and the general process that they follow, let's explain the components they use in more detail.